KusumaKrish15/Comic-Database-Service/docs/tutorials/Getting_started.md

 ## Step 1: Make sure you have the API files
 The files are located in the Comic-Database-Service repo on GitHub.
 The directory contains the following files:

-- comic-database-service.json: a JSON file containing example comic books.
+- `comic-database-service.json`: a JSON file containing example comic books.
-- start-server.sh: a shell script that starts JSON Server.
+- `start-server.sh`: a shell script that starts JSON Server.
 Use this for Linux or macOS.
-- start-server.bat: a batch file that starts JSON Server.
+- `start-server.bat`: a batch file that starts JSON Server.
 Use this for Windows.

 ## Step 2: Start JSON Server
 Info to come